harrylaou/exercise-perf/README.md

 Performance exercise
 =========================

-This repo contains some exercises to help you some performance optimizations in React
+This repo contains some exercises to help you learn some performance optimizations in React

 ## How to install